slightlynybbled/manufacturing/readme.md

 functionality and update documentation!!
 Screenshots and features that you see on here may be out of date, but are in progress.

-Current focus is to add test coverage and shore up functionality that has been implemented.
-All versions before v1.2.0 will be minor bugfixes or minor functionality as it is revealed in test development.
+Current focus is to add more plot types.

 # Installation